pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

 **Photos and Camera**

 - Scan library and uses ML to automatically find duplicates
-- *Hi-Kimono* camera portrait effect
+- *High‑Key Mono* camera portrait effect
 - option to rotate videos
 - a new Photos layout, one view with Years, Months, Days and All Photos
 - memories are collected by event and shown by year, video memories autoplay